datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 #### 3 - Run the Configurator

 When opening Data Controller for the first time, a configuration screen is presented.
+Be sure to log in with an account that has WRITE METADATA (WM) on the following metadata folders:

+* `services/admin` - so the configurator STP can be deleted after being run
+* `services/common` - so the `Data_Controller_Settings` STP can be updated
+* `Data` - so the library and tables can be registered (using proc metalib)

 There are two things to configure:

 1. Path to the designated physical staging area.
 Make sure that the SAS Spawned Server account (eg `sassrv`) has WRITE access to this location.
-2. Admin Group. ⚠️ Note that anyone in this group will have unrestricted access to Data Controller! ⚠️
+2. Admin Group. ⚠️ Note that anyone in this group will have unrestricted access to Data Controller! ⚠️ "Unrestricted access" is provided by code logic.
+Post installation, Data Controller will never update nor modify metadata.

+!!! note
+    If you do not see any groups, then it is possible your Stored Process is running from a different metadata repository to the location of your SAS users (eg Foundation).
+To fix this, update the `services/admin/configurator` STP with this code: `%let dc_repo_users=YOUUSERRMETAREPO;`

 After you click submit, the Stored Process will run, configure the staging area and create the library tables (as datasets).